Mastering the temperature of your Kokko

 Step 1

-Light your Kokko with a single fire starter and keep the lid open for 10 to 15 minutes, with the bottom vent fully open.
+Light your Kokko with a single firelighter and keep the lid open for 10 to 15 minutes, with the bottom vent fully open.
 The coals should glow red, but there should be no flames.

 Step 2

-Close the lid of the Kokko, leave a small opening in the lower vent, and open the chimney at the top just slightly.
-This will create a stable temperature of around 100 °C.
+Close the lid of the Kokko, leave a small opening in the bottom vent, and open the chimney at the top just slightly.
+This will give you a stable temperature of around 100 °C.

 Equipment